vastutsav/command-line-quick-reference/README.md

 Name                  | Date          | Change Description
 ----                  | ----          | ---
+Utsav Barman          | 25 Jan 2022   | read should be used with option -r ; used appropriate variable names in for loop example;
 Utsav Barman          | 25 Jan 2022   | Updated variable DATE to thedate.
 Uppercase variables are conventionally used for environment variables.
 Added $() for command substitution. backticks are discouraged; replaced -a with -e
 Utsav Barman          | 25 Jan 2022   | fixed typo for cd to root directory; added section for special shell variables and exit codes;
 Utsav Barman          | 25 Jan 2022   | Added wait, globbing, grep -o; fixed typos